ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 ## [Known Issues](#issues)

 Nothing is perfect and Terminal package is no exception.
-Known major issues are listed below.
+Known issues are listed [here](https://github.com/ismail-yilmaz/upp-components/issues).

-- Function keys and editor keys are not handled properly on some notebooks.

 ## [Version](#version)

-Terminal package is currently at v0.3.
+Terminal package is currently at v0.4.
 (It is considered a beta until v1.0)

 ## [Acknowledgements](#acknowledgements)

 *Note that below list is incomplete and to be written...*
-- vttest, and other test scripts written for xterm are extensively used in testing of the Terminal ctrl.
+- vttest, and other test scripts written for xterm are extensively used in testing of the TerminalCtrl.
 (Thanks [Thomas E. Dickey](https://invisible-island.net/home.html)!)
 - ncurses, its demos and tests are also used in developing the Terminal package.
-- [esctest](https://gitlab.com/gnachman/iterm2/-/tree/61660349070fd4c75d1dbf333db0aabf2456c938/tests/esctest) test suite, automatic unit tests for terminal emulation, is heavily used in testing of Terminal ctrl.
+- [esctest](https://gitlab.com/gnachman/iterm2/-/tree/61660349070fd4c75d1dbf333db0aabf2456c938/tests/esctest) test suite, automatic unit tests for terminal emulation, is heavily used in testing of TerminalCtrl.
 (Thanks [George Nachman](https://github.com/gnachman)!)

-- [Jexer](https://jexer.sourceforge.io/), a modern text user interface (TUI) and [xterm Window Manager](https://gitlab.com/klamonte/xtermwm) for terminal emulators, are heavily used as a test-bed for polishing the inline images support for Terminal ctrl.
+- [Jexer](https://jexer.sourceforge.io/), a modern text user interface (TUI) and [xterm Window Manager](https://gitlab.com/klamonte/xtermwm) for terminal emulators, are heavily used as a test-bed for polishing the inline images support for TerminalCtrl.
 And hopefully it will continue to be a test bed for future versions of the Terminal package.
 (Thanks [Kevin Lamonte](https://gitlab.com/klamonte)!)

-- img2sixel of [libsixel](https://github.com/saitoha/libsixel/) is used heavily for testing the sixel images support of Terminal ctrl.
+- img2sixel of [libsixel](https://github.com/saitoha/libsixel/) is used heavily for testing the sixel images support of TerminalCtrl.

 ## [License](#license)